“Hannah is by far the most thorough designer I’ve worked with in 20+ years in marketing.”

 “Hannah, make the design pop.
 No, we will not explain what that means.”

 I see feedback as an essential tool, not a roadblock.
-In college, we gave and received critiques on every project, training ourselves to see beyond personal preference and uncover new insights.
-I actively seek input because it pushes my designs further.
+In college, we gave and received critiques on every creative project, training ourselves to see beyond personal preference and uncover new insights.
+Input pushes my designs further, which is why I actively seek it out.
 Even feedback that feels off-track can reveal underlying issues worth addressing, albeit in a bit of a roundabout way.
 By staying open to critique and responding with curiosity, I refine my designs into their best possible form.

 Behind great work lies flexibility.